Learn about climate-controlled storage, its advantages, and whether installing it is a good idea.

 Vinyl: The risk of warping increases with increasing temperature, whereas the chance of breaking increases with decreasing temperature.

 Antique wood or metal items: All metals will oxidise and change colour in response to airborne moisture, whereas wood will expand and contract in response to temperature, making it vulnerable to rot and mould.

 Wine: Wine stored in an atmosphere that is too humid may mature too quickly, affecting its colour and opacity.
 White wine stored in an environment that’s too dry may experience brittle corks that compromise the wine’s seal quality.
-Since the rent per square foot is much higher than typical condos, consider delving into wine storage options.
+To store wines, consider delving into wine storage options.

-If you want to provide climate-controlled storage, be prepared to charge a higher rental fee — between 25% and 50% more than you would for a typical unit.
-According to the Self Storage Association (SSA) UK Annual Industry Report, the average prices to rent a self-storage unit in the UK is £23.94 per square foot.
-For your unit, 25% more would get you closer to £30, and 50% more would put you closer to £35 monthly.
+If you want to provide a climate control facility, be prepared to charge a higher rental fee — between 25% and 50% more than you would for a typical unit.
+According to the Self Storage Association (SSA) UK Annual Industry Report, the average price to rent a self-storage unit in the UK is £23.94 per square foot.
+For your unit, 25% more would get you closer to £30, and 50% more would put you closer to £35 monthly

 Across the globe, these prices vary - we specialise in the US, UK, Australian, Canadian and New Zealand market, so feel free to reach out if you’d like to learn about your local area.